domneedham/pimoroni-unicorn-rs/README.md

 # Pimoroni Unicorn

-Rust port of the pimoroni unicorn devices.
+Rust implementation of the pimoroni unicorn devices.

-For now, just the [galactic unicorn](https://shop.pimoroni.com/products/space-unicorns?variant=40842033561683) is WIP.

 Each board will gain support for both the rp_hal and embassy crates.
-Examples can be found within each respective folder of how to make use of the library and the unicorn graphics library too.

 ## Current Features